Jocelyn Eide Jocelyn Eide

 Story System

 A modular story system made a big, technical narrative easier to trust.
 Kennecott’s story was too large for a single “brand film” or a one-page explainer.
 The work required editorial planning and modularity: mapping the larger narrative, breaking it into clear topics, pairing each topic with a specific proof point, and matching the format to the message.
-The result was a repeatable system—infographics for clarity, video for lived reality, social for continuity—that helped Kennecott communicate progress as readable evidence, not broad claims.
+The result was a repeatable system—infographics for clarity, video for progress in action, social for continuity—that helped Kennecott communicate real progress not broad claims.

 Read More